Trail Mix Cookies for Hiking or Snacking

 About Buckwheat

-Buckwheat, I think, can take a bit of getting used to.
+Whole buckwheat can take a bit of getting used to.
 As a flour, it’s very neutral and slightly nutty, but the seeds have a texture that can be a bit strange as you chew.
 If you’re not sure if you like buckwheat seeds then I’d use something else in the mixed seed bit.
-I haven’t tried these cookies with 100% either oat or buckwheat flour, just the mix.
-And if you’re not sure, despite the misleading name, buckwheat is totally gluten free!
+I don’t usually add whole buckwheat groats to this recipe and go for sunflower and pumpkin seeds instead.

-If you have to buy more buckwheat flour than this recipe calls for, it also makes great gluten free banana pancakes, and several readers have had success using buckwheat to make my tahini banana bread gluten free too.
+If you have to buy more buckwheat flour than this recipe calls for, it also makes great gluten free banana pancakes and gluten-free banana bread.
 As far as gluten free flours go it’s a solid all-purpose one to have around and has a good flavour.

 Vegan Peanut Butter Oatmeal Chocolate Chunk Cookies